xonixx/xonixx.github.io/gc_less_java.md

 So this `long address` plays a role of a reference.
 Obviously, with this you can't have inheritance / overriding, but we don't need it.

-#### try-with-resources + class `Cleaner`
+#### try-with-resources + `Cleaner` and `Ref` classes

-The idea of the [Cleaner](https://github.com/xonixx/gc_less/blob/92b526a2eb4c82a44b32623171c3727b04a03ed9/src/main/java/gc_less/Cleaner.java) class is you pass the instance of it in the allocation procedure of a (GC-less) class, such that the Cleaner becomes responsible to free-ing the memory.
-This is better played with try-with-resources.
+The idea of the [Cleaner](https://github.com/xonixx/gc_less/blob/92b526a2eb4c82a44b32623171c3727b04a03ed9/src/main/java/gc_less/Cleaner.java) class is you pass the instance of it in the allocation procedure of a (GC-less) class, such that the `Cleaner` becomes responsible for free-ing the memory of the allocated instance.
+This plays best with try-with-resources.

 ```java
     try (Cleaner cleaner = new Cleaner()) {